Rubén Rochina: Granada

 On 3 August 2014, Rochina signed a four-year deal with Granada CF for an undisclosed fee.
 He scored two goals in his first year, the second being a 50-meter lob in a 3–0 away win over Real Sociedad.

 Rochina netted six times in 2015–16 as Los Nazaríes again avoided relegation, including a late equaliser for a 2–2 draw in the Derby of eastern Andalusia away to Málaga CF on 28 November 2015.

 Rubin Kazan

 On 20 July 2016, Rochina moved abroad for a second time when Russian Premier League side FC Rubin Kazan triggered his €10 million release clause and offered to treble his wages – Blackburn were due 15% of the receipt.
 He returned to his homeland on 31 January 2018, joining Levante UD on loan until the end of the season.

 Levante

 Following his loan, Rochina signed a three-year contract with Levante on 4 July 2018.
 He scored four league goals in each of his first two seasons.

+Later career

+Rochina returned to Granada in August 2021, for a €10 million fee.
+Bothered by several injury problems, he suffered top-tier relegation at the end of 2021–22 but achieved promotion the following campaign, contributing only eight appearances to this feat.

+On 8 February 2024, following a trial at FC DAC 1904 Dunajská Streda from Slovakia, the 32-year-old Rochina joined Primera Federación club CD Atlético Baleares.

 International career

 Rochina was capped for Spain at under-17, under-18 and under-19 levels, for a total of 17 caps and eight goals.
+With the first of those age groups, he won the 2008 UEFA European Championship in Turkey.